 Let’s talk about some things you should consider as you get ready to go!
 While I’m not giving packing tips right now, I’m talking about preparing your expectations and readying your attitude so you can enjoy your cruise to the fullest.

-Cruise time: when we get on a ship, we shift into what we call cruise time or vacation mode, whatever you’d like to call it.
+When we get on a ship, we shift into what we call cruise time or vacation mode, whatever you’d like to call it.
 It’s time to relax, kick back, and have a restful time in beautiful places.
 However, even when you’re in vacation mode, and regardless of how much you plan, sometimes things happen that can’t be planned for.
-Things like bad weather can’t be planned for except to pack a rain jacket or umbrella.
+Things like bad weather can’t be planned for outside of packing a rain jacket or umbrella.
 It might spoil your planned beach day but try to think of it as a day to get some reading done.
 Remember!
 You’re on vacation.
 Sometimes the weather doesn’t cooperate but you can still have a good time regardless.
 It’s important to stay positive, be flexible, and go with the flow.
 Remember that your on “cruise time” and a day on a cruise ship is always better than a day at work!

 Cruising is a nearly all inclusive vacation of the best kind.
 A cruise ship is essentially a moving hotel and you can do everything or nothing, making your trip what you want it to be.
-That flexibility appeals to a lot of people so that means that, on most major cruise ships, you will be vacationing with between 2,000 to 5,000 of your closest new friends.
+That flexibility appeals to a lot of people so that means that, on most major cruise ships, you will be vacationing with between 2,000 to 5,000 (or more) of your new closest friends.
 As a result, you will want to be sure to pack your patience.
 No matter the size of your ship, you want to be ready to stand in a line from time to time, know that children could be running unsupervised around the ship, have theater neighbors talking louder than they should during the evening’s show or through the safety presentation, experience loud, rowdy fellow cruisers who’ve had a bit too much to drink, or depending on the location of your room, a loud night club above you that boom-booms into the wee hours.
-(Yes, we’ve experienced all of these.)
+(Yes, we’ve experienced ALL of these.)
 While others are obviously enjoying their vacation, they might also be disrupting yours.
 While we all should be self aware, even on vacation, it doesn’t always happen.
 Just remember that you aren’t cruising alone and you should not be surprised if you encounter any bad mannered behavior.
 I hope that none of that happens to you but being mindful that you’re sharing a vacation with a large group of people in close proximity to you with alcohol readily available could mean that you could come home with some interesting stories.
 Just be sure that you don’t let any of it ruin your vacation!

 Follow directions.
 Simple advice, but listening, understanding, and following directions about some of the most important piece of your cruise is important and could even save your life.
 Understand all instructions or announcements given regarding embarkation, debarkation, and the ship’s safety drill can ensure your safety and make for a smoother experience.

 Some of the best cruises we have taken have been because of the wonderful crew members we have encountered.
 Some of the nicest people we have met on a cruise have welcomed us, pampered us, given us recommendations of things to do on shore, or just been delightful people to be around.
 Get to know the crew that serves you.
 The crew wants you to feel welcome and comfortable and they will do everything they can to ensure that you enjoy your cruise.
 Some of them are just wonderful people who love what they do.

 I hope these are some helpful tips that will help you to set your expectations a bit as you get ready to go!